LAKESIDE COURT: AN ENERGY EFFICIENT HOUSE

 Designing for efficient use of land and energy

-The new house occupies less ground area than the previous 1950s house on the property.
-While it can be argued that tearing down a house is wasteful in and of itself, it is also true that current building practices can result in buildings which are much more energy efficient, as is the case with this house.
+The new house occupies less ground area than the previous 1950s house on the property, and it is less than one-third the size that local zoning would have permitted.
+While it can be argued that tearing down a house is wasteful in and of itself, it is also true that current building practices can produce structures which are much more energy efficient, as is the case with this house.

-Although the new house is relatively large (4,000 s.f., plus basement and garage), an obvious design objective was to take full advantage of the site by providing dramatic views of Lake Michigan.
-The open floor plan was intended to accommodate larger groups of people attending civic and charitable events hosted by the owners.
+Although the new house is relatively large (4,000 square feet, plus basement and garage), an obvious design objective was to take full advantage of the site's dramatic views of Lake Michigan.
+The open floor plan was intended to accommodate midsized groups of people attending civic and charitable events hosted by the owners.
 Moreover, the house conforms to some "small house" principles, such as flexible uses of certain spaces.
-The first-floor guest room is used as a TV room and library, for example, the sunroom is used by the owner/professor for meetings with colleagues and students, and the second-floor home office could become a fourth bedroom, if the owners needed it.
+The first-floor guest room is used as a TV room and library, for example; the sunroom is used for small meetings with colleagues and students; and the second-floor home office could become a fourth bedroom.

-Design features which contribute to energy efficiency include the mudroom/airlock at the front entry, the centrally located, open stairwell creating natural stack ventilation, tall windows and skylights that provide light deep into living spaces, and orientation of major windows to the south for passive solar gain.
+Design features which contribute to energy efficiency include the vestibule (airlock) at the front entry that keeps cold winter air from entering the main part of the house, the centrally located, open stairwell creating natural stack ventilation, tall windows and skylights that provide light deep into living spaces, and orientation of major windows to the south for passive solar gain.

 Reducing energy consumption